Can You Still Date When You’re on Antidepressants?

 About a month ago, my boyfriend asked me to meet his friends for the first time.
 Excited to be in the honeymoon phase of a new relationship after almost two years of being single, I painstakingly curated an outfit and set off to his apartment, where a few of us would hang out and drink.
 Yet within 10 minutes of arriving, I panicked uncontrollably and locked myself in his bathroom to wring sweat out of my long, curly fringe with one of his towels.
 Needless to say, it wasn't the first impression I hoped to make.

-Just a few days beforehand, I had finally spoken to a doctor about my decade-long battle with anxiety and been prescribed 20mg tablets of citalopram, also known as Celexa, a type of antidepressant that falls under the category of SSRIs (selective serotonin reuptake inhibitors).
+Just a few days beforehand, I had finally spoken to a doctor about my decade-long battle with anxiety and been prescribed 20mg tablets of citalopram [brand name: Celexa] a type of antidepressant that falls under the category of SSRIs (selective serotonin reuptake inhibitors).
 Studies prove the efficacy of this medication: For example, 2016 research published in the International Journal of Neuropsychology found it regulates neurotransmitters released in the brain, helping to "overcome acute stress."

 I was warned of potential side effects, such as drowsiness, dry mouth, excessive sweating (such a treat!) and lowered sex drive, the worst of which largely wear off within a month or two and, according to a 2020 summary by the National Center for Biotechnology Information, affect around 10 percent of those who take citalopram.
 In my mind, these side effects were nothing compared to the gut-wrenching, ever-present knot of anxiety in my stomach, so I shrugged off any worries I had about dealing with them.
 If these tiny white pills could make the day-to-day drudgery of life feel liveable, I thought, I could manage anything.